The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA

 To determine the electron temperature $T_e$ and the gas-phase metallicity through the oxygen abundance $12+\log$(O/H) we follow the prescriptions by \cite{Izotov06}.
-We derive $T_e = (2.4\pm 0.4) \times 10^{4}$\,K and $12+\log{\rm (O/H)} = 7.16^{+0.10}_{-0.12}$ (i.e. $\log Z/Z_\odot = -1.53$, assuming $12+\log{\rm (O/H)_\odot} = 8.69$; \citealt{Asplund09}) for all $n_e \lesssim 10^{4}\,$cm$^{-3}$, which is well beyond the inferred electron densities of \hii\ regions in local galaxies \citep{Hunt09} and for galaxies at higher redshifts \citep[$n_e \approx 10^{2}\,$cm$^{-3}$][]{Gillman22}.
-Fujimoto et al. (subm.) also finds $n_e = 220^{+170}_{-100}\,$cm$^{-3}$ for \galname\ directly from the [\oiii]-$88\mu$m/5007 line ratio.
-Our results are generally consistent with previous estimates \citep{Trump22,Schaerer22,Rhoads22,Curti22,ArellaniCordova22,Brinchmann22}, though we note the slightly lower $T_e$ and higher $12+\log$(O/H), which represents the weaker [\oii]\,$\lambda 3726,3729$ and [\oiii]\,$\lambda 4363$ line transitions detected in our extracted version of the spectrum.
+We derive $T_e = (2.4\pm 0.4) \times 10^{4}$\,K and $12+\log{\rm (O/H)} = 7.16^{+0.10}_{-0.12}$ (i.e. $\log Z/Z_\odot = -1.53$, assuming $12+\log{\rm (O/H)_\odot} = 8.69$; \citealt{Asplund09}) for all $n_e \lesssim 10^{4}\,$cm$^{-3}$, which is well beyond the inferred electron densities of \hii\ regions in local galaxies \citep{Hunt09} and of galaxies at higher redshifts \citep[$n_e \approx 10^{2}\,$cm$^{-3}$][]{Gillman22}. \citet{Fujimoto23} also found $n_e = 220^{+170}_{-100}\,$cm$^{-3}$ for \galname\ directly from the [\oiii]-$88\mu$m/$\lambda 5007$ line ratio.
+Our results are generally consistent with previous estimates \citep{Trump22,Schaerer22,Rhoads22,Curti23,ArellaniCordova22,Brinchmann22}, though we note the slightly lower $T_e$ and higher $12+\log$(O/H), which represent the weaker [\oii]\,$\lambda\lambda 3726,3729$ and [\oiii]\,$\lambda 4363$ line transitions detected in our extracted version of the spectrum.
 The oxygen abundance is found to be dominated by O$^{2+}$, with only a small contribution from O$^+$.
-We further note that the ratio [\oiii]\,$\lambda 5007$/H$\beta = 3.65\pm 0.11$ places \galname\ in the upper region of the Baldwin-Phillips-Terlevich (BPT) diagram \citep{Baldwin81}, suggesting high ionization parameters from harder ionization fields or potential AGN contributions.
+We further note that the ratio [\oiii]\,$\lambda 5007$/H$\beta = 3.65\pm 0.11$ places \galname\ in the upper region of the Baldwin-Phillips-Terlevich (BPT) diagram \citep{Baldwin81}, suggesting high ionization parameters from harder ionization fields or potential active galactic nucleus contributions.
 The narrow emission lines seem to exclude the latter, however.
-Our results thus mainly point to \galname\ being a dense, highly-ionized star-forming galaxy.
+Our results thus mainly point to \galname\ being a dense, highly ionized star-forming galaxy.